martha-thomae/martha-thomae.github.io/projects/guatemala.md

 - **Peter Schubert** and **Julie E. Cumming** for their advice on problematic passages in the correction of certain pieces.

 ## Supporters
-Supervisors **Julie E. Cumming** and **Ichiro Fujinaga**, whose guidance was invaluable in the execution of this work, and the **Fonds de recherche du Québec – Société et culture (FRQSC), Bourse au doctorat en recherche (2019-B2Z- 261749)** grant for funding this project.
+Supervisors **Julie E. Cumming** and **Ichiro Fujinaga**, whose guidance was invaluable in the execution of this work, and the **Fonds de recherche du Québec – Société et culture (FRQSC), Bourse au doctorat en recherche (2019-B2Z-261749)** grant for funding this project.

-I also want to acknowledge the seemingly little but extremely valuable contributions of: _Virginia Golcher_, _Ana Miriam López_, _Karla Lou_, _Anneliese Thomae_,_ Emilio Rós Fábregas_, _Andrés Lou_, _Juan Pablo Pira Martínez_, _Ana Patricia Elías López de Thomae_, who supported me in various aspects from providing me information about conservation and restoration work in Guatemala and informing me about historical musicological work in the country to helping me with filming the videos of the digitization process.
+I also want to acknowledge the seemingly little but extremely valuable contributions of: _Virginia Golcher_, _Ana Miriam López_, _Karla Lou_, _Anneliese Thomae_, _Emilio Rós Fábregas_, _Andrés Lou_, _Juan Pablo Pira Martínez_, _Ana Patricia Elías López de Thomae_, who supported me in various aspects ranging from providing me information about conservation and restoration work in Guatemala and informing me about historical musicological work in the country to helping me with filming the videos of the digitization process.